bgcarlisle/Numbat/docs/forms.md

 reasons.
 It is used to group parts of a form together to make it more interpretable to extractors.

+Note that conditional display logic applied to a section heading also applies to all the elements that follow it until the next section heading element.

+### Open text

+An open text element allows an extractor to enter arbitrary text, which is stored in the database back-end in a MySQL `TEXT` column (maximum size 64 kB).
+The user defines the name of the column in the database back-end using the "Column name" field in the form editor.
+This column name is also the one used at the time of data export.

+The "Display name" field allows the user to define the name for the open text field that will be displayed at the time of data extraction.
+This name is not included at the time of data export.

+This field allows for optional regex (regular expression) validation.
+If you enter a regex into the field here, an extractor's entry will not be saved unless it matches the regex specified.
+For example, if you want to make sure that an extractor only enters a whole-number Arabic numeral, use the regex `[0-9]+`.
+Leave this field blank for no regex validation.

+At the point of extraction, the user will be presented with a single-line text field labelled with the user-defined "display name" above it.
+Text entered in the field is saved when the field loses focus.
+The field will flash green for 500 ms if it is saved successfully, and it will flash red for 500 ms on a failed attempt to save (including a failed regex match).

+### Text area

+A text area element is similar to an open text element, in that it also allows arbitrary text entry, stored as a `TEXT` column with the column name in the database back-end and in the data export file defined by the user in the same way.

-area field is presented to the user as a rectangle 150 px tall, rather
+Text areas differ from open text fields in two ways: First, a text area field is presented to the user as a rectangle 150 px tall, rather than as a single-line height text field.
+This allows for greater ease in editing longer passages of text.
+Second, text area fields do not allow for regex verification.

+### Date selector

+A date selector element allows an extractor to enter arbitrary text, which is then parsed by the `strtotime()` PHP function and then formatted to an ISO-8601 compliant date (YYYY-MM-DD) for display to the extractor, and saved to the database back-end as a MySQL `DATE` column with the column name as specified by the user.

+Parsing the text with `strtotime()` in PHP allows the user to enter many natural language expressions to specify a date, such as "now", "tomorrow", "September 3, 1985", "next Wed", "+3 year", etc. In the case of a parsing failure, the field will flash red for 500 ms with the words "Bad date format", and then be cleared.

+During extraction, the user will be presented with a single-line text field labelled with the user-defined "display name" above it.
+Text entered in the field will be parsed as described above when the field loses focus and if successfully converted to a date, the field will flash green for 500 ms and the date will appear in ISO-8601 format.

+### Single select

+A single select element allows the extractor to choose one from a set of predefined options.

+An option consists of a "display name" which is paired with a "DB value", as specified in the "Options" table.
+"DB value" here means the text that will be stored in the database back-end when the option in question is selected by the extractor, and eventually exported in a data export file.
+The "display name" for an option in a single select is only ever seen by the extractor at the time of extraction.

 ## Editing an extraction form

 An extraction form can be edited at any time.
 Go to "Edit extraction